rilldata/rill/docs/docs/reference/olap-engines/multiple-olap.md

 **For Rill Cloud:**
 - You can pass in the appropriate DSN connection string for each required OLAP engine by using the `rill env configure` command
-- Alternatively, if the required `connection.<olap-engine>.dsn` parameters have been set in your project's `.env`, you can "push" these updated variables to your deployed project directly using `rill env push`
+- Alternatively, if the required `connector.<olap-engine>.dsn` parameters have been set in your project's `.env`, you can "push" these updated variables to your deployed project directly using `rill env push`

 :::info